snowplow-archive/snowplow.github.com/_posts/2017-02-19-snowplow-r87-chichen-itza-released.md

 This release contains a wide array of new features, stability enhancements and performance improvements for EmrEtlRunner and StorageLoader.
 As of this release EmrEtlRunner lets you specify EBS volumes for your Hadoop worker nodes; meanwhile StorageLoader now writes to a dedicated manifest table to record each load.

-Continuing with our release series named for archaelogical site, R87 is [Chichen Itza] [chichen-itza-mexico], the Mayan city in the Yucatan Peninsula in Mexico.
+Continuing with this release series named for archaelogical sites, Release 87 is [Chichen Itza] [chichen-itza-mexico], the ancient Mayan city in the Yucatan Peninsula in Mexico.

 Read on after the fold for: